sg41/quadratic_equation/README.md

 This will create a `leaks.log` file in the current directory and run the test program to check for memory leaks.

-* To check tests coverage, run the following command:
+* To check unit tests coverage, run the following command:
 ```
 make gcov_report
 ```